 The Chair of the Land Use Committee began consideration of the DA during the May 24, 2011 meeting by allowing BOS President Chiu to introduce a series of amendments to the DA for consideration by the Committee.
-Supervisor Chiu first summarized those amendments, then turned to City staff, including Mr. Yarne and DCA Charles Sullivan, to further describe the substance and effects of these proposed amendments to the DA.
+Supervisor Chiu first summarized those amendments, then turned to City staff, including Mr. Yarne and DCA Charles Sullivan, to further describe the substance and effects of these to further describe the substance and effects of this proposed amendments to the DA.
 The participants described the amendments as intended to provide additional protections for tenants beyond those already provided by the DA.
 The Committee then took extensive public comment on the agenda item, including the proposed amendments.